Jack M. Gill

 Jack Gill, a founder and managing partner (retired) of Vanguard Ventures in Palo Alto, has joined the UC Davis Graduate School of Management as in the Robert A. Fox Executive in Residence for the spring 2010 quarter.

-During his career, Gill has earned distinction and honors as a scientist, senior executive, entrepreneur, venture capitalist, university professor and philanthropist.
+During his career, Jack has earned distinction and honors as a scientist, senior executive, entrepreneur, venture capitalist, university professor and philanthropist.

-As the Robert A. Fox Executive in Residence at UC Davis, Gill will draw on his experience and expertise in a five week-long course, titled “The Role of Scientists, Engineers, Physicians and MBAs in the Start-up Business World.”
+As the Robert A. Fox Executive in Residence at UC Davis, Jack draws on his experience and expertise in a five week-long course, titled “The Role of Scientists, Engineers, Physicians and MBAs in the Start-up Business World.”

 Jack has founded and financed start-up companies in the instrumentation, computer, communications and medical industries.
 Vanguard Venture’s first five funds invested $155 million in 107 start-ups and generated more than $1 billion return to investors.
 Successful companies include Aldus, Network Appliance, Ciena, Cobalt Networks and Digital Island.
 The success of Vanguard Venture-backed firms has generated more than $40 billion in annual revenue, about $100 billion in market value and 25,000 jobs.